alanstevens/resume/README.md

 Thanks to [Bob Yexley](https://github.com/ryexley/resume) for showing me how to build my html from a json data file using handlebars.

 #### TODO
-restore history past ten years restore download link to graphical resume map doesn't render on iOS maps marker doesn't render on iOS
+Add links to written, spoken & video resources to about cap print history at ten years add microdata to history map doesn't render on iOS maps marker doesn't render on iOS
-Twitter, Tumblr & LinkedIn glyphs don't render on iOS decrease the quotes font size on mobile remove controls from map fix serif font in landing in IE request endorsements
+Twitter, Tumblr & LinkedIn glyphs don't render on iOS decrease the quotes font size remove controls from map fix serif font in landing in IE request endorsements